theresaweb/mobile-flashcards/Readme.md

  * Step 1 - Create the Required Views.
  * Step 2 - Use React Native Navigation to Connect the Views.
  * Step 3 - Work on the Views and State.
- * Step 4 - Add AsyncStorage.
+ * Step 4 - Add AsyncStorage of notification.
- * Step 5 - Add notifications.
- * Step 6 - Add finishing touches and make sure the project meets the rubric.
+ * Step 5 - Add finishing touches and make sure the project meets the rubric.

 TODO
 ____